DCAN-Labs/hbcd-docs-internal/docs/workflows/qc.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>The EEG2BIDS Wizard additionally facilitates the transfer of data to both a dedicated SCE (secure computing environment) housed at the University of Minnesota (UMN) and to an ASW S3 bucket, each of which facilitates different aspects of QC:<p>
+<p>The EEG2BIDS Wizard additionally facilitates the transfer of data to both a dedicated SCE (secure computing environment) housed at the University of Minnesota (UMN) and to an AWS S3 bucket, each of which facilitates different aspects of QC:<p>
 <p><b>UMN SCE</b>
 <span style="display: inline-block; background-color: #f0f8ff; color: #333; border-radius: 12px; padding: 1px 5px; font-size: 0.9em; border: 1px solid #d0e7ff;"><i class="fas fa-users" style="margin-right: 6px; color: blue;"></i><a href="../../orgcharts/#university-of-minnesota">UMN</a>
 </span><br>
 The Wizard handles the transfer of <code>.mff</code> files containing raw EEG, metadata, and personally identifiable information (PII) to the SCE.
 PII includes video recordings of the EEG session and photographs of EEG cap placement from multiple angles, which are used to rate quality of cap placement according to a rubric.</p>
-<p><b>ASW S3 bucket</b>
+<p><b>AWS S3 bucket</b>
 <span style="display: inline-block; background-color: #f0f8ff; color: #333; border-radius: 12px; padding: 1px 5px; font-size: 0.9em; border: 1px solid #d0e7ff;"><i class="fas fa-users" style="margin-right: 6px; color: blue;"></i><a href="../../orgcharts/#loris">LORIS</a>
 </span><br>
 A subset of data consisting of <code>.set</code> files, E-Prime stimuli files and associated non-PII metadata are uploaded to an AWS S3 bucket curated by the LORIS data management system where they are stored for subsequent processing and analysis.
-The contents of the ASW S3 bucket are represented on the EEG Quality Control dashboard, which is used by both study sites and the EEG Core team to access and monitor incoming EEG data and QC metrics, such as retained epochs and line noise levels.</p>
+The contents of the AWS S3 bucket are represented on the EEG Quality Control dashboard, which is used by both study sites and the EEG Core team to access and monitor incoming EEG data and QC metrics, such as retained epochs and line noise levels.</p>
 </div>

 <div id="preproc-eeg" class="preproc-banner" onclick="toggleCollapse(this)">